 I agree that the Orential Trading Company is very nice but the outlet card stores in our area have quite a few luau decorations and you don't have to add in the postage.

 Order fresh flower leis from a florist or on-line specialty store.
 Serve mai-tai or daquiri or blue Hawaii drinks, Roast pork, rice, pineapple for dinner.
-Party stores have lots of luau decorations.

 Dollar Tree and Giant Dollar Store in our town have alot of decorations.
 Learn how to belly dance and put on a show!
 Make your cups out of coconuts.

 Ambrosia or 5 Cup Salad.

 Any party supply house should have a luau or Hawaiian them products.